LaxarJS/laxar/docs/manuals/writing_pages.md

 [« return to the manuals](index.md)

 Pages are written in a declarative fashion using the JSON format.
-They are defined as simple objects whose properties will be explained in this document.
+They are defined using JSON objects whose properties will be explained in this document.

 Preliminary readings: